SimonCqk/TinyWeb/README.md

 # Tiny Web Server
-This is a python implementation of a iterative `Tiny Web Server` to handle HTTP/1.0 events.
+This is a python implementation of a simple, iterative `Tiny Web Server` to handle HTTP/1.0 events.

 <br>